Dog Breathing Problems: We Explore Some Causes and Home Remedies

 - Look in their throat to check if a foreign object blocks it.

 - If there is an object, you can attempt to remove it carefully, or try the Heimlich on your dog.
-The video above is an excellent example of how to deal with a choking dog.

 - If there is no object blocking their throat, you should attempt to administer CPR.
 The video above shows how to administer CPR to a dog.